-At the age of 98, my mother, Gigi Firenze is still living alone and cooking everyday.
-Even though I titled this article “Cooking with Gigi” – I am usually just the clean up person.
-She loves cooking.
-It is her life and she’s quite critical of almost everyone else’s cooking.
+My dear mother, Gigi Firenze passed away in 2018 at the age of 99 and 6 months.
+I wrote this article the year before she died and was active and living alone Even though I titled this article “Cooking with Gigi” – I was usually just the clean up person.
+She loved cooking.
+It was a major part of her life and she was quite critical of almost everyone else’s cooking.

-Written recipes are rare in my family.
-In fact, my mother has an apron that reads: “Recipe, what recipe?
+Written recipes were rare in my family.
+In fact, my mother had an apron that read: “Recipe, what recipe?
 I’m Italian.”
-It was a gift from her great-grandchildren and while we often laugh . . . it’s true.
-It’s quite difficult to get the exact amount of an ingredient for a recipe from an Italian grandmother.
-So, to translate what she does into a recipe with proper proportions is quite difficult and amusing.
-One thing we know, every recipe includes olive oil.
+It was a gift from her great-grandchildren and while we often laughed . . . it was true.
+It was always quite difficult to get the exact amount of an ingredient for a recipe from Gigi or any Italian grandmother.
+So, to translate what she did into a recipe with proper proportions was quite difficult and amusing.
+One thing we knew, every recipe includes olive oil.

 - How many eggs? – “It depends on the size of the eggs.”